SAIT Campus Map Redesign

 Ideation and Creation

-With our analysis done, it’s time to put our discoveries to the test through brainstorming, ideations and iterations.
+With the analysis done, it was time for us to put our discoveries to the test through brainstorming, ideations and iterations.

 Card Sorting